rohan-mehta-1024/rohan-mehta-1024.github.io/resources/public/readings/ickabog.md

 For the last two years or so, I've been somewhat starved of a good fiction series to get excited about.
 That's not for lack of trying by the way.
-I've opened many a young adult fiction novel, but almost all of them have dissapointed, or were simply just &ldquo;ok&rdquo;.
+I've opened many a young adult fiction novel, but almost all of them have disappointed, or were simply just &ldquo;ok&rdquo;.

 While the quantity of YA fiction being produced definitely seems to be on the rise, the quality of the genre has shown a commensurate decrease.
-The majority of YA fiction these days is overly contrived, plagued with weak worldbuilding, or just poorly written.
+The majority of YA fiction these days is overly contrived, plagued with weak world-building, or just poorly written.

 And that's why I was so eagerly looking forward to this book: as a cleansing of the palette by an author who I knew could deliver.
-The story follows the Kingdom of Cornucopia, and how two insiduous lords hoodwink the entire country in a great scam by convincing them that the Ickabog – a mythical creature invented to scare disobedient children into submission – is, in fact, real.
+The story follows the Kingdom of Cornucopia, and how two insidious lords hoodwink the entire country in a great scam by convincing them that the Ickabog – a mythical creature invented to scare disobedient children into submission – is, in fact, real.
 They then proceed to kill their enemies and